StevenBlack/vocab/readme.md

 ### papilote
-Bet you didn't know there was a word for this.
-It's the little piece of colorful fringed paper wrapped around the end of a lamb chop.
-You see fewer and fewer of them, but they're still around in certain fine restaurants.
+The little piece of colorful fringed paper wrapped around the end of a lamb chop or a roast turkey.

 ### paraclete